DuckDuckGo: Blocking pirating websites

+Association with Microsoft

-In May 2022, a report from Bleeping Computer by security researcher Zach Edwards found that DuckDuckGo Private Browser allowed Microsoft's trackers to continue running while visiting non-DuckDuckGo websites, unlike Google and Facebook trackers, which were blocked.
-In response, Weinberg said that "unfortunately, our Microsoft search syndication agreement prevents us from doing more to Microsoft-owned properties.
+In May 2022, a report from Bleeping Computer by security researcher Zach Edwards found that DuckDuckGo Private Browser allowed Microsoft's products, like Bing and LinkedIn, to apply trackers to continue running while visiting non-DuckDuckGo websites, unlike Google and Facebook trackers, which were blocked.
+In response, Weinberg said: "unfortunately, our Microsoft search syndication agreement prevents us from doing more to Microsoft-owned properties.
 However, we have been continually pushing and expect to be doing more soon."
 He also said given that most browsers "don't even attempt" to block third-party scripts from loading, users would still be safer than on other browsers.
 In August 2022, DuckDuckGo began blocking Microsoft's trackers, saying that the policy preventing them from doing so no longer applied.

-Today, DuckDuckGo continues to open articles through MSN, similar to how Google utilizes AMP.
+Criticism of Google

 In December 2024, DuckDuckGo criticized Google's proposed remedies in an antitrust case related to search engine monopolies.
 According to DuckDuckGo, the proposal maintains the existing balance of power rather than fostering genuine competition.
-Gabriel Weinberg, CEO of DuckDuckGo, stated that the proposed measures "attempt to maintain the status quo" and are insufficient to grant smaller players fair access to markets.
+Weinberg said the proposed measures "attempt to maintain the status quo" and are insufficient to grant smaller players fair access to markets.